WhitmanCS370/sp24-lab8/README.md

 Write a short summary of what you did (which exercises) below.

 Did Sequencing backups; Wrote filename() to check for existing manifest files and return the next number.
 Modified backup() and write_manifest() to use this instead of current_time()

+Did json filename; Modified backup() and write_manifest() to use either csv or json based on input.
+Modified fileName() to also check for json